 Buyer Tips: Make Informed Product Purchases

 Tankless water heaters (also called demand-type or instantaneous) heat water as it is needed.
 When an application (e.g., faucet, shower head, or clothes washer) is turned on, the flow of water activates the burner.
-For some products, a minimum flow of 0.5 gallon per minute (rpm) is needed to activate the burner.
+For some products, a minimum flow of 0.5 gallons per minute (gpm) is needed to activate the burner.
 If the water flow is below this level, hot water will not be provided.
 When installing tankless water heaters, make sure the minimum flow of each application is sufficient to activate the burner.

 Groundwater temperature will have an impact on the performance of tankless water heaters.
 A very low inlet temperature can reduce the amount of hot water delivered.
 Tankless water heaters are limited in the number of applications they can satisfy simultaneously.
-The largest tankless water heaters available provide around 5 gallons per minute (rpm).
+The largest tankless water heaters available provide around 5 gpm.
 While this is enough hot water for several low-flow applications (e.g., bathroom faucets) or a couple moderate-flow applications (e.g., a shower and clothes washer), most tankless water heaters are unable to satisfy two high-flow applications (e.g., tub spigot, multi-head shower) at the same time.

 The installation requirements for gas tankless water heaters are slightly different from storage type.
-The burners on gas tankless water heaters can have outputs as high as 200,000 Btu/h whereas the burners in storage type water heaters have outputs of 75,000 Btu/h or less.
+The burners on gas tankless water heaters can have outputs as high as 200,000 British thermal units per hour (Btu/h) whereas the burners in storage type water heaters have outputs of 75,000 Btu/h or less.
 The supply line must be sized to provide enough gas for the larger burners.
 The venting requirements for gas tankless water heaters are different as well, especially for the most efficient products.
 Because of the low exhaust gas temperature and condensation that occurs as a result of efficiency improvements, corrosive-resistant materials are needed for the vent.
 The vents are typically run horizontally through walls instead of vertically through roofs and are limited to about 10 linear feet.
 Tankless water heaters must be connected to drain lines to dispose of the condensate.

 Annual maintenance must be evaluated when considering tankless products, especially in areas with hard water.
 Consult with a reputable local installer who has experience with tankless water heaters to determine the proper unit, sizing, installation, and maintenance requirements for your particular situation.